 Movie: The Wiz (Sidney Lumet, 1978)

 There is some good stuff here, but you can't have Michael Jackson and Diana Ross star in a two-hour-plus musical produced by Motown and end up with just two (Ease On Down The Road and A Brand New Day) memorable songs.
-Musical theater is far removed from the sound that made Motown one of the most important record labels in America but I had expected that there would at least be some interesting experiments here that would try to combine the two styles.
+Musical theater is far removed from the sound that made Motown one of the most important record labels in America, but I had expected that there would at least be some interesting experiments here that would try to combine the two styles.
 Instead, we mostly get fairly standard Broadway songs, often with terrible lyrics espousing 'inspirational' self help messages unsuccesfully pretending to be allusions to black emancipation struggles.
-The ending is preceded by the Good Witch Glinda (Lena Horne) telling Ross' Dorothy that 'if we know ourselves, we are always home, anywhere," setting up a final song where every single line is a hollow bromide about believing in yourself.
-As it keeps going on and on, it's almost impressive when it finds a way to turn the preaching up another gear with the lyric "Go ahead, believe in all these things, not because I told you to."
+The ending is preceded by the Good Witch Glinda (Lena Horne) telling Ross' Dorothy that 'if we know ourselves, we are always home, anywhere," setting up a final song where every single line is a similar hollow bromide about believing in yourself.
+As it keeps going on and on, it's almost impressive when it finds a way to turn the patronizing up another gear with the lyric "Go ahead, believe in all these things, not because I told you to."

 No comments: